HKUDS/GraphGPT/README.md

 #### 3.4.
 Task-Specific Instruction Tuning  <a href='#all_catelogue'>[Back to Top]</a>

-* **Prepare data:** The choices of our task-specific instruction data could be diverse, e.g., standard or COT (Chain-of-Thought) node classifiction, link prediction or mixing data for multitasking.
+* **Prepare data:** The choices of our task-specific instruction data could be diverse, e.g., standard or COT (Chain-of-Thought) node classification, link prediction or mixing data for multitasking.
 Please refer to the  [task_specific](https://huggingface.co/datasets/Jiabin99/Arxiv-PubMed-mix-NC-LP).

 * **Start tuning:** After the aforementioned steps, you could start the second stage tuning by filling blanks at [graphgpt_stage2.sh](https://github.com/HKUDS/GraphGPT/scripts/tune_script/graphgpt_stage2.sh).
 There is an example as below: